Cover bets are useful for gamblers who wish to cover all available multiples when betting on more than one horse.

 The bigger the full cover bet, the more a punter should be careful about their unit stake.
 For example in the case of the Goliath, there are 247 different bets in the combination meaning even a 20p unit stake would cost a total of £49.40.

-In all cases with these bets they are multiples, so at least two of the selected horses must win to create a winning double as a minimum.
+In all cases with the bets above they are multiples, so at least two of the selected horses must win to create a winning double as a minimum.
 In some cases however, single bets can be included to ensure there is some sort of return even if just one horse manages to win.
 A patent is a bet that includes three horses over 7 bets; the same bet as in a Trixie but with three singles added to it.

 Bookmakers also offer ‘lucky’ bets, so named because extra bonuses are regularly offered on certain selections within the bet should they win.
 Once again, these bets are similar to the above but with singles as an option:

-The same bet as a Yankee, with four singles added.
+- Lucky 15 – The same bet as a Yankee, with four singles added.

-Equivalent to a Super Yankee with five singles added.
+- Lucky 31 – Equivalent to a Super Yankee with five singles added.

-This time the same as a Heinz, with six single bets added.
+- Lucky 63 – This time the same as a Heinz, with six single bets added.

 Another rather complicated full cover bet with singles available is one called an Alphabet.
 With this wager, the punter picks six horses with the first three and the last three forming two separate Patent bets.
-Selections 2-5 inclusive then form a separate Yankee and all six form a sixfold accumulator bet.
+Selections 2-5 inclusive then form a separate Yankee and all six form a six fold accumulator bet.
 The total number of bets is 26, hence the name.

 Up-and-Down bets are those consisting of two single bets where, when one selection wins, the stated stake is then placed as an additional bet on the second horse.
 If both horses were to win, then each original stake is placed on the other horse as a single bet.
 Each winning bet is then paid out as though it were in effect backed twice.